technofocus-pte/amlmlopsdepth/Lab 3/Lab 3.md

 ### Task 7: Generate a training data dataframe using the registered features

+1. Navigate back to the Azure Machine Learning Studio.

-1. We start by exploring the observation data.
+2. We start by exploring the observation data.
 Observation data is typically the core data used in training and inference data.
 This is then joined with feature data to create the full training data.
     Observation data is the data captured during the time of the event: